rahul0443/portfolio-management-system-db/README.md

 ## 📄 License

-For academic purposes under ASU guidelines.
+Use, share, and modify as needed.
+Please credit the original authors.

 ---

 ## 📬 Contact

-For queries or demo requests, reach out to team members directly via project report or academic contact.
+For queries or demo requests, feel free to reach out via LinkedIn or email.